A C corporation (C corp) is a type of business structure that’s owned by shareholders and is governed by bylaws that are approved by its shareholders.

 What’s the difference between a C corp and a single-member LLC?

-The biggest difference between a C corp and a single-member LLC is how they’re taxed.
+The biggest difference between a C corp and an LLC is how they’re taxed.
 An LLC is a pass-through entity, which means all the business profits are passed on to the owner’s tax return.

-If your LLC makes $100,000 in profit, for example, you’ll pay taxes on the $100,000 on your personal return, regardless of whether you use the money personally or not.
-LLC owners are responsible for paying income tax along with self-employment tax, which starts at 15.3%.
+If an LLC makes $100,000 in profit, for example, the owners of the LLC will pay taxes on their share of the $100,000 on their personal return, regardless if those profits were distributed to the owners or not.
+LLC owners are responsible for paying income tax on the profits of the company—and active LLC owners will also pay self-employment tax, which starts at 15.3%.

-On the other hand, if your C corp makes $100,000 in profit, your business would only pay corporate taxes on the profits at a rate of 21%.
-You would then pay income tax on the dividend payments, usually at a lower rate, and you wouldn’t have to pay self-employment tax on the dividend payments.
+On the other hand, if a C corp makes $100,000 in profit, the owner’s of the business would only pay corporate taxes on the profits at a rate of 21%.
+The owner’s would then pay income tax on the dividend payments—usually at a lower rate—and wouldn’t have to pay self-employment tax on the dividend payments.

 Here’s a tax breakdown between C corps and LLCs:

 LLC vs. C corp: Tax the business pays

 LLC vs. C corp: Tax the owner pays